-Given the shape of the idiosoma (body) and size of the pedipalps, I’m wondering whether the artist might have based his or her drawing on a tropical fowl mite (Ornithonyssus bursa) or something related.
+Given the shape of the idiosoma (body) and size of the pedipalps, I’m wondering whether the artist who drew the logo might have based his or her drawing on a tropical fowl mite (Ornithonyssus bursa) or something related.
 Below is a drawing of one of those, though the legs don’t look quite long enough to match the logo exactly.

 I think this is Eris flava, but happy to be corrected.
 Like every jumping spider I’ve photographed it held onto its prey even while I chased it around the leaf to get the shot.
 I think I’ve seen a jumping spider discard its prey only once, and perhaps that instance was a spider that had pretty much finished the meal.
 If you know of any papers on the topic of prey retention under threat, I’d be interested.